micahkepe/blog/content/piantor-keyboard/index.md

 checking out this [blog post by precondition](https://precondition.github.io/home-row-mods).[^5]

 {{ note(body="
-**Note**: As an aside, while I think Karabiner-Elements is a great tool, I think that [KMonad](https://github.com/kmonad/kmonad) is a better tool for configuring home row mods on the default Mac laptop keyboard if you wanted your home row mods to carry over to the laptop keyboard as well.
+As an aside, while I think Karabiner-Elements is a great tool, I think that [KMonad](https://github.com/kmonad/kmonad) is a better tool for configuring home row mods on the default Mac laptop keyboard if you wanted your home row mods to carry over to the laptop keyboard as well.